One of the most common questions I get asked when my friends book a holiday to Newquay is ‘do you know any good places to eat?’

 Whether you’re looking to grab a light lunch before heading to the beach, somewhere to sit with a cuppa and slice of cake, or want to dine in with cocktails before a night out – I got you.

-In my 20-year Cornish holiday history, I’ve established some firm favourites that I return to each year, including The Headland Hotel, The Stable and Dead Famous.
-But then there are the newbies like Rolling Joe Coffee Co and Toast that find themselves on the ‘return to’ list.
+In my 20-year Cornish holiday history, I’ve established some firm favourites that I return to each year, including The Headland Hotel, The Stable, Dead Famous and Rolling Joe Coffee Co, then newbies like Toast and Palm Bay that find themselves on the ‘return to’ list.
 Surprisingly, I’m yet to have explored each and every one of Newquay’s hospitality venues – I’m working on it, though.

-From fancy hotels and extensive cocktail menus, to cool dive bars and coffee shops, here are 19 places to check out the next time you visit Newquay.
+From fancy hotels and extensive cocktail menus, to cool dive bars and coffee shops, here are more than 20 places to check out the next time you visit Newquay.

 The Fort Inn